‘Almost impossible': Inside Biden's uphill battle to win the backing of key anti-Trump Republicans

-- Allies of President Joe Biden are ramping up a charm offensive aimed at getting high-profile Republicans and donors who won't support Donald Trump to back the Democratic president.
+- Allies of President Joe Biden are ramping up a charm offensive aimed at getting high-profile Republicans and donors who won't support Donald Trump to back the Democratic president, say people familiar with the efforts.

-- Several major Republican leaning donors to former presidential primary candidate Nikki Haley's campaign are holding back in backing Biden, at least for now.
+- Several major Republican-leaning donors to former presidential primary candidate Nikki Haley's campaign are holding back on supporting Biden, at least for now.

 Allies of President Joe Biden are ramping up a charm offensive aimed at getting high-profile Republicans and donors who won't support Donald Trump to back the Democratic president.